 College – Counseling FAQ

 As soon as possible, if you are currently in 10th grade.
 The bulk of our work together will occur in grades 11 and 12.
-However, ninth grade students can benefit from early planning—in the areas of high school academic advising, extracurricular planning, and major/career exploration, for instance.
+However, ninth and tenth grade students can benefit from early planning—in the areas of high school academic advising, extracurricular planning, and major/career exploration, for instance.

-We encourage prospective college transfers to contact us at least six months before their applications are due, but we can and do take on students through the transfer admission cycle.
+We encourage prospective college transfers to contact us at least six months before their applications are due, but we can and do take on students throughout the transfer admission cycle.

 College Transitions counselors are available weekdays, weeknights, and weekends.
 We work according to your schedule, and are fully committed to providing you with responsive and convenient support.